 Date & Location

-The Fourth Annual Pharmasave-Rubicon Pharmacy Student Business Plan Competition will be held on Wednesday March 26, 2014 from 1:00 to 5:00 PM.
+The Sixth Annual Pharmasave-Rubicon Pharmacy Student Business Plan Competition will be held on Wednesday March 23rd, 2016 from 12:00 to 5:00 PM.
 The Competition will take place in Convocation Hall, in the Peter MacKinnon Building, on the University of Saskatchewan campus in Saskatoon.

 The Competition would not be possible without the overwhelming support from local, provincial, and national stakeholders.